 b) that spectrum planning for PPDR radiocommunication is done at the national level, taking into account the need for interoperability and benefits of neighbouring administrations using harmonized or common frequency bands;

-c) the benefits of cooperation between countries for the provision of effective and appropriate humanitarian assistance during disasters;
+c) the benefits of cooperation between countries for the provision of effective and appropriate humanitarian assistance during disasters;]

-d) the needs of countries, particularly the developing countries, for low-cost communication equipment;
+d) the needs of countries, particularly the developing countries, for cost-efficient communication equipment; [Editor’s note : noting i in Res.
+646]

 e) that not all frequencies within an identified common frequency range will be available within each country of the relevant Region;

+[Editor’s note: See emphasizing c) in Res.
+646]

-f) that flexibility must be afforded to administrations:
+[f) that flexibility must be afforded to administrations:

 – to determine, at the national level, how much spectrum to make available for PPDR from the band identified in this Recommendation in order to meet their particular national requirements;